Regular Languages for Contracting Geodesics: super-contracting language is a regular language in any finitely generated group

+\begin{definition} A group $G$ is said to be \emph{acylindrically hyperbolic} if it admits a non-elementary acylindrical action on a hyperbolic space. \end{definition}

-As a consequence of the above theorem, we will show that any finitely generated group which contains an infinite super-contracting geodesic must be acylindrically hyperbolic answering a question posed by Denis Osin, but first, we state an easy corollary of Theorems H and I in \cite{Bestvina2014}:
+As a consequence of the above theorem, we will show that any finitely generated group which contains an infinite super-contracting geodesic must be acylindrically hyperbolic answering a question posed by Osin, but first, we state an easy corollary of Theorems H and I in \cite{Bestvina2014}:

 \begin{corollary} Let $G$ be a finitely generated group which is not virtually cyclic, and let $A$ be a generating set for $G$.
-If $G$ contains an element $g$ with a super-contracting axis in $Cay(G,A),$ then $G$ must be acylindrically hyperbolic. \end{corollary}
+If $G$ contains an element $g$ with a contracting axis in Cay$(G,A),$ then $G$ must be acylindrically hyperbolic. \end{corollary}

 Now we show how Theorem \ref{thm: regular language general} along with the previous corollary imply the following: